 Calling for Nominations: The Agent + Automation Customer Service Award 2017

 So, what’s your agent plus automation success story?
 Where has the power of automation allowed your agents to surprise and delight with a heavy dose of humanity, across any channel?
 We’d love to hear all about your agents, how they’re best utilizing automation, and what makes them successful.

 Submit your nominations and stories below or here.
-We’ll select one winner per day during Customer Service Week.
+We’ll select up to five winners during Customer Service Week.
 Each winner will receive a $50 Amazon gift card.
 Good luck!